Catalogue of Life

-The Catalogue of Life is an online database that provides an index of known species of animals, plants, fungi, and microorganisms.
+The Catalogue of Life (CoL) is an online database that provides an index of known species of animals, plants, fungi, and microorganisms.
 It was created in 2001 as a partnership between the global Species 2000 and the American Integrated Taxonomic Information System.
 The Catalogue is used by research scientists, citizen scientists, educators, and policy makers.
 The Catalogue is also used by the Biodiversity Heritage Library, the Barcode of Life Data System, Encyclopedia of Life, and the Global Biodiversity Information Facility.
 The Catalogue currently compiles data from 165 peer-reviewed taxonomic databases that are maintained by specialist institutions around the world.
 As of September 2022, the COL Checklist lists 2,067,951 of the world's 2.2m extant species known to taxonomists on the planet at present time.

 Structure

 The Catalogue of Life employs a simple data structure to provide information on synonymy, grouping within a taxonomic hierarchy, common names, distribution and ecological environment.
 It provides a dynamic edition, which is updated monthly (and in which data can change without tracking of those changes) and an Annual Checklist, which provides a dated, verifiable reference for the usage of names and associated data.
-Development of the Catalogue of Life was funded through the Species 2000 europa (EuroCat), 4d4Life, i4Life projects in 2003–2013, and currently by the Naturalis Biodiversity Center, Leiden, the Netherlands and Species Files group at Illinois Natural History Survey in Champaign-Urbana.
+Development of the Catalogue of Life was funded through the Species 2000 europa (EuroCat), 4d4Life, i4Life projects in 2003–2013, and later by the Naturalis Biodiversity Center, Leiden, the Netherlands and Species Files group at Illinois Natural History Survey in Champaign-Urbana.

+Current people governing the CoL, contributors, and other relevant information which changes over time, are listed on the CoL website.